 - May perform better than savings products

-- Tax efficient savings for tax payers particularly those already using ISA allowances
+- Tax-efficient savings for higher-rate taxpayers particularly those already using ISA allowances

 - Can be used to effectively pay a lump sum off the mortgage without tying sums into the property long term

-- Often come with other flexible payment features such a underpayments or no early repayment charges
+- Often come with other flexible payment features such as underpayments or no early repayment charges

 - Typically have a higher interest rate than standard mortgage products